-- The criteria for selection are similar to Ignition Grants with the following modifications or additions:
+- The criteria for selection are similar to Initial Grants with the following modifications or additions:

 - Is this technology likely to be spun-out of MIT within 1-2 years?

 - Is there a strong market need or potential impact?
-Does this technology have a high likelihood of being licensed?
 Is there a business model that makes sense?

 Use of Funds